 Gascon and Wood were replaced by Andis Celms (1984-1996; d.
 Dec.
 2005) who lead the company through some difficult times, though the English troupe was disbanded.
 During his tenure, the Atelier became a development space for new Canadian playwrights and young Canadian artists under the leadership of Gil Osborne, Artistic Associate.
 In 1996 the company was put under review and Brian MacDonald was brought in as artistic advisor for the entire theatre program (French and English) until 1998, with Gil Osborne as Artistic Director of English theatre from 1996-97.

 Attendance and subscriptions have steadily climbed since 1997 when Marti Maraden was appointed Artistic Director of the English company.
 Peter Hinton was Artistic Director of the English-language theatre from 2005 to 2012.
-The present AD is Jillian Keiley, who has promoted and produced plays from theatre companies across Canada under "The Collaborations" program.
+Jillian Keiley was AD until August 2022, who has promoted and produced plays from theatre companies across Canada under "The Collaborations" program.
+Her final 2022-23 season was in collaboration with Black Theatre Workshop.

 Productions of Canadian plays which have been staged in English at the NAC include Thirteen Hands by Carol Shields; Elsinore by Robert Lepage; High Life by Lee MacDougall; The Drawer Boy (2001/02) by Michael Healey; a world premiere of After the Orchard by Jason Sherman (2005, dir.
 Marti Maraden); The Donnellys: Sticks and Stones by James Reaney in a co-production with the Stratford Festival; Red Sky Productions’ Cariboo Song by Tomson Highway and Raven Stole the Sun by Drew Hayden Taylor; Earshot by Morris Panych in a co-production with Crow’s Theatre, Toronto (2006); Copper Thunderbird by Marie Clements (2007); Vimy by Vern Thiessen (dir.
 Linda Moore in a co-production with Great Canadian Theatre Company); Salt-Water Moon (2011) by David French (dir.
 Micheline Chevrier).
 Under the direction of Hinton, the NAC also co-produced an Indigenous version of King Lear with Native Earth Performing Arts (2012).
 Set in Canada in 1608, it featured August Schellenberg as Lear, with Tantoo Cardinal as Regan, Jani Lauzon as Cordelia, Lorne Cardinal as Albany, and Craig Lauzon as Kent.
 The 2012-13 season included Sanctuary Song by Marjorie Chan and Abigail Richardson-Schulte.
 In 2017, NAC hosted Children of God by Corey Payette, a co-production of urban ink productions and Raven Theatre -- a musical which recounts the trauma of the residential school system.